 Imagine combining all South Carolina annual deaths from auto accidents, AIDS, breast cancer, fire, liver disease, infant death, murder, suicide, and all illegal and legal drugs, and the total (4,216) not coming close to the number of nicotine addicts who will smoke themselves to death this year (5,992), half during middle-age.
 Imagine a society that ignores their dying.
 Imagine a legislature in which over 80% of members owe a portion of their re-election to those doing the killing.

-Collectively, S.C. state and local governments annually spend in excess of a billion dollars attempting to prevent the 4,216 deaths in the above non-smoking categories.
-Sadly, today's state budget does not devote one thin dime toward helping save any of this year's over 6,013 doomed smokers, or to try and prevent the early demise of the hundreds of thousands of nicotine dependent citizens lined-up behind them to die.
+Collectively, S.C. state and local governments spent in excess of a billion dollars during 2003 attempting to prevent the 4,216 deaths in the above non-smoking categories.
+Sadly, today's state budget does not devote one thin dime toward helping save any of this year's 6,000 doomed smokers, or to try and prevent the early demise of the hundreds of thousands of nicotine dependent citizens lined-up behind them to die.

 If true, what does it say about the priorities of medical and health leadership that fully understand the smoker's deadly struggle yet knowingly discriminate when it comes to treatment?
 What does it say about political conviction that expresses profound concern over any needless loss of life, liberty or happiness unless the villain is nicotine and the victim a citizen addicted to smoking it?

-What message did our state send smokers when it took the first $115 million of our $2 billion in tobacco settlement proceeds - dollars indirectly paid by addicted and dying S.C. nicotine addicts - and made it an outright gift to those having an interest in our state's 873 nicotine farms?
+What message did our state send smokers when it took the first $115 million of our $2 billion in tobacco settlement proceeds - dollars indirectly paid by addicted and dying S.C. nicotine addicts - and made it an outright gift to our 2,000 nicotine farmers?

 What does it say about the real motives of hospitals across S.C. that collectively spend untold millions in marketing an image that pretends to be deeply concerned about preventive community health while turning a blind-eye to their community's most preventable killer of all?